-- The timetable is organised with time allocated for subjects on a regular pattern.
+The timetable is organised with time allocated for subjects on a regular pattern.
 However, this timetable can be flexible and alterations are made when required.
+This timetable is adapted according to the needs of the children and seasonal or enrichment events.

-- We plan:
+We plan:

 - Yearly across the whole school to ensure coverage, progression and continuity in each subject through the Key Stages - See curriculum overview documents.
-In Key Stage 1 there is a two year overview, and in Key Stage 2 there is a four year overview. - Half termly using Medium term plans for each year group. - Weekly using the Primary National Strategy for Literacy and Mathematics to set out the learning objectives, lesson and success criteria for each lesson. - Daily if alterations need to be made in light of evaluation of previous lesson, class composition or changes to the timetable. - English and Mathematics are taught daily with reference to the Primary National Strategy. - ICT skills, Science, PE, games, Music and RE are taught weekly. - A modular approach is taken to the teaching of History, Geography, Art and DT; they tend to be taught as focus subjects for half or a whole term.
-Over the period of a year each child has the opportunity to cover the full range of all the subjects. - Sex education is taught in Years 5 and 6 and includes work on relationships and the emotional changes as well as the physical changes that will take place (please see Sex Education policy).
+In Key Stage 1 there is a two year overview, and in Key Stage 2 there is a four year overview. - Half termly using Medium term plans for each year group. - Weekly using the Primary National Strategy for Literacy and Mathematics to set out the learning objectives, lesson and success criteria for each lesson. - Daily if alterations need to be made in light of evaluation of previous lesson, class composition or changes to the timetable. - English, Mathematics are taught daily with reference to the Primary National Strategy. - Phonics is taught daily at KS1 and at KS2 as necessary. - ICT skills, Science, PE, games, Music and RE are taught weekly. - A modular approach is taken to the teaching of History, Geography, Art and DT; they tend to be taught as focus subjects for half or a whole term.
+Over the period of a year each child has the opportunity to cover the full range of all the subjects.

+Relationship and Sex education is taught in Years 5 and 6 and includes work on relationships and the emotional changes as well as the physical changes that will take place (please see Sex Education policy).

-In the Early Years Foundation Stage (EYFS), planning is based on the six areas of learning:
+In the Early Years Foundation Stage (EYFS), planning is based on the seven areas of learning.